olgam4/nook/README.md

 ![Modern Intelligent Knowledge Manager](/blanc1.png)

 > In French, `Avoir un blanc` literally means `Drawing a blank`.
-> With the power of Blanc, enable yourself to never forget anything.
+> With the power of Blanc, enable yourself to never forget anything ever again.

 ## Work in Progress